-From Antiques to hand-crafted one-of-a-kind pieces the market has a little bit of everything.
+From Antiques to hand-crafted one-of-a-kind pieces, unique boutiques to street food, the market has a little bit of everything.

-Located in a vibrant London neighbourhood on the edge of the city, the Market is also steeped in history and is a visited location on a number of amazing London walking tours.
+Located in a vibrant London neighborhood on the edge of the city, the Market is also steeped in history and is a visited location on a number of amazing London walking tours.

 To plan your trip to Spitalfields, read on!